Nigardsbreen: one of the most Beautiful Places in Norway

 Once I arrived, finding a parking spot for my car, other people started to stare at me and my car.
 One person suggested going to the service station.

 No Time for Car Repairs

 But, coming for adventure, I did not have time for this, as the hike was to start in half an hour.
 I quickly decided that I would deal with the car troubles after the glacier hike.

 Even though I had to drive to the start of the hike for five more minutes, I did not let the strange sound get in the way of my trip.
 The drizzling rain did not stop, and it was terribly cold, the temperature of 10C above zero.

 Time To Hike

-In order to hike on glaciers people usually come equipped with crampons and ice axe, while hikers in the group tie each other together with a rope.
+In order to hike on glaciers, people usually come equipped with crampons and an ice ax, while hikers in the group tie each other together with a rope.

 All the equipment required for the trek was given to us at the meeting point.
 I saw a group of people, thinking they would be my hiking buddies, it turned out they were a special group and ordered a separate hike.